Skip to main content

 Can a monolith handle high traffic?+

-Absolutely.
-Companies like Shopify, Stack Overflow, and Basecamp handle massive scale with monolithic architectures.
-A well-optimized monolith with proper caching, database indexing, and horizontal scaling can serve millions of users.
+Yes, easily.
+Shopify, Stack Overflow, and Basecamp all run enormous scale on monolithic architectures.
+Give a monolith proper caching, sane database indexing, and horizontal scaling, and it'll happily serve millions of users without breaking a sweat.

 What is a modular monolith?+